Botfuel/botfuel-dialog/references/prompt_dialog.md

 # PromptDialog

-**PromptDialog** is a class that allows to prompt users to answer questions.
+**PromptDialog** is a class that allows you to prompt users to answer questions.
 Each question corresponds to an entity.
 When the user answers the questions, entities are extracted from the answer.
 The PromptDialog uses the extracted entities to decide what to do next.

-_For example you can to use a PromptDialog when you want to:_
+_For example, you can use a PromptDialog when you want to:_

 Configure a car purchase: